history-lab/archiving-digital-records/05-command-line-intro.md

 ---
 # Tasks
 * Sign up for a GitHub account [here](https://github.com/join) if you don't already have one
-* (Optional) If you haven't already sign up for access to one of:
+* (Optional) If you haven't already signed up for access to one of:
     * chatGPT
     * Bing Chat
     * Google Bard